IBM/SecuringArt-using-Blockchain-DigitalCertificates/README.md

 The above script **quicktest.sh** performs the following actions:
 * creates a *channel* named **mychannel** & and all the peers on the network *join*s the channel
 * *Installs* & *Instantiates* auction chaincode
-* send an *Invoke transaction*. where Node.js app generates base64 encrypted image in to a string format and sends it to chaincode, then *auction chiancode* stores the image on the Blockchain ledger of the channel *mychannel*.
+* send an *Invoke transaction*. where Node.js app generates base64 encrypted image in to a string format and sends it to chaincode, then *auction chaincode* stores the image on the Blockchain ledger of the channel *mychannel*.
-* Query chaincode to get the Image data using the imageID, the image will be saved as Thumbnail and saved in public/images folder.
+* Query chaincode to get the Image data using the imageID, the image will be saved as Thumbnail and saved in `public/images` folder.

 You should see similar results from running `quicktest.sh`:
 <p align="center">